How To Register a UK Business in 2025: Everything You Need To Know

 How to register as a limited company

 A limited company exists as a separate legal entity to the individuals who own and run it.
-As such, finances of the business are not tied to the personal finances of owners or partners.
+As such, the business’s finances are not tied to the personal finances of owners or partners.
 Setting up a limited company requires ‘incorporation’ i.e. having the business registered with Companies House.
 Limited companies must:

 Registering a business at Companies House

 Limited companies must register at Companies House.
-The cost of business registration with Companies House depends whether you complete it online or by post, or if you require a same-day service.
 This must be completed before registering for corporation tax and requires the following:

 Are there any changes to registering a business in the UK Post-Brexit?